EliaTogni/Univault/Classes/Simulation.md

 Proof:<br />
 Let's call $X_i$ to be the time between event #$i -1$ and event #$i$.
 This random quantity is the interarrival time.
 Indeed, the $X_i$ Random Variable, that is, the time in between two events defines time slots, which are disjoint.
 Since disjoint time intervals are independent, these variables also are.
+We also know that the number of events depends only on the length, so these Random Variables are independent and also identically distributed: in fact if we take intervals of the same length, we have the same probability of finding events in them.
+Therefore, their probability density function is the same.
+Now we make an assumption: $X_i$ is an exponential Random Variable.

+Let's be more formal.
+Consider $P[X_1 > t]$, that is, the probability of the arrival time of the first event to be greater than $t$.
+This is equal to not finding events up to $t$.

 -------------------------------------------------------------